kusuml04/KusumlataBookStore/KusumlataBookStore/README.txt

   Facing an an error when i am trying to run my application when i an clicking on add new category in Covertype nav it directs me to Repository.cs and showing an error on line 23

+  Add a new class Product.cs inside KusumlataBooks.Models project   2023-04-14